Yosemite Institute Summer Field Research Program Registration Opens

-Yosemite Institute, a campus of NatureBridge announced a unique opportunity today for 16-18 year old students to take part in a 2-week long adventure and learning program in Yosemite National Park.
-The two-week long inquiry-based Field Research Course lets kids earn college credit while learning how to create their own ecological research projects, learn wilderness survival skills, and more.
+Yosemite Institute, a campus of NatureBridge announced a unique opportunity today for 15-18 year old students to take part in a 2-week long adventure and learning program in Yosemite National Park.
+The two-week long inquiry-based Field Research Course lets students earn college credit while learning how to create their own ecological research projects, learn wilderness survival skills, and more.

 Participants work in partnership with the National Park Service to answer pertinent questions about the park’s ecology and management.
-They will spend part of their time working on National Park Service research projects and will then generate and answer their own questions on an eight day backpacking adventure in the Yosemite wilderness.
-Students that complete the course are given college credit from Columbia College, in Sonora, California.
+They will spend part of their time working on National Park Service research projects and will then generate and answer their own questions on a ten day backpacking adventure in the Yosemite wilderness.
+Students that complete the course are given community college credit from Columbia College, in Sonora, California.

-The program runs from July 25 through August 7, 2009.
-Students interested in the program are encouraged to contact Dr. Burns directly at209 372 9302 Ex.33, visit the Yosemite Institute website at http://www.yni.org/yi/teen/research/index.php to learn more, and to download the registration form at http://www.yni.org/yi/miscfiles/Field_Research_Registration_Form_2009.pdf
+The program runs from July 31st through August 13th, 2010.
+Students interested in the program are encouraged to contact Dr. Burns directly at 209.379,9511 ext.33.
+To learn more and to download the registration form, visit the Field Research Course website http://www.yosemitefieldresearch.org/.

 About Yosemite Institute